Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 This is often called your blog’s “niche”.
 To learn more about that, check out my guide on picking a blogging niche.

-Usually, your blog will belong to a broad niche, like “travel blogs” or “food blogs”.
-It should also have a clear focus, in terms of topic and/or audience, to help it stand out.
+Your blog will usually belong to a broad niche, like “travel blogs” or “food blogs.”
+To help it stand out, it should also have a clear focus in terms of topic and/or audience.

-For instance, if you have a travel blog, you might blog about eco-friendly travel (specific topic) or about travel for retirees (specific audience).
+For instance, if you have a travel blog, you might blog about eco-friendly travel (a specific topic) or travel for retirees (a specific audience).

-When you’re figuring out what niche to blog about, don’t just think about making money.
-Pick a niche you genuinely care about: one you’d be happy to keep writing about for years to come.
+When figuring out what niche to blog about, don’t just think about making money.
+Pick a niche you genuinely care about, one you’d be happy to keep writing about for years.

 Strategy 2.
 Get More Traffic (Visitors)